FinalTrigger/Troposphere/README.md

 - Application works currently with pre defined location set to Newark, NJ (NJIT)
 - Refactor entire code for memory optimization and readability flow w/ comments

-* Note: The app is complete.
-All additional features are to be added such as Weather data based on user location via GPS
+###### Note:
-    Social media info share functionality
+- The app is complete.
+All additional features are to be added such as weather data based on user location via GPS social media info share functionality